China–Japan relations: East China Sea

 Both China and Japan claim sovereignty over East China Sea islets that Japan calls the Senkaku Islands and China calls the Diaoyu Islands.

 In August 1990, tensions over the islands between Japan, China, and the ROC rose after Japanese media reported that the Japanese Maritime Safety Agency was preparing to recognize (as an official navigation mark) a lighthouse that a right-wing Japanese group built on the main island of the disputed island group.
 PRC Vice Foreign Minister Qi Huaiyuan met with the Japanese Ambassador, reiterated China's position of sovereignty over the islands, and stating that the two countries should shelve the dispute and look for opportunities to jointly develop resources in the area.
 On 30 October 1990, China and Japan stopped disputing the lighthouse issue.
 In 2005, clashes between Taiwanese (Chinese) protesters and the Japanese government in April 2005 led to anti-Japanese protests and sporadic violence across China, from Beijing to Shanghai, later Guangzhou, Shenzhen and Shenyang.

 In 2025, the East China Sea remains a flashpoint due to territorial disputes over the Senkaku Islands, claimed by both nations.
 The dispute has led to frequent naval confrontations, with China's growing military presence raising concerns in Tokyo.
 Despite tensions, Japan and China continue diplomatic efforts to manage their differences while maintaining economic cooperation.
 In June 2025, Japan protested China's construction of new structures in the East China Sea.

+On April 13, 2026, China conducted naval training in the western Pacific with the destroyer Baotou and frigate Huanggang near Amami Oshima, following a Japanese Taiwan Strait transit.
+On April 18, 2026, a Japanese Maritime Self-Defense Force destroyer sailed through the Taiwan Strait, prompting a formal protest from China.
+On 19 May 2026, China's Liaoning aircraft carrier began live-fire and flight exercises in the western Pacific.

+On 29 June 2026, Japan's Chief Cabinet Secretary Minoru Kihara said Chinese Coast Guard ships had been entering Japan's exclusive economic zone near Yonaguni Island and claiming the waters as their own, calling the move "unacceptable".
+He said Japan had repeatedly protested to China through diplomatic channels.
+On 21 July 2026, Japan's Ministry of Defense said that a Chinese naval vessel had conducted a live-fire exercise for two days in waters claimed by Tokyo as part of its exclusive economic zone (EEZ) near Okinotorishima.
+The exercise involved Chinese and Russian ships, leading Japan to protest over concerns about the safety of nearby vessels.

+On 17 August 2026, Japan's Coast Guard reported about the Chinese research vessel Dong Fang Hong 2 that was using a cable-like device in Japan's EEZ west of Kume Island, Okinawa.
+Japanese authorities asked the vessel to stop, saying it needs permission to conduct research in the area, but the activity still continued the next morning.
+Another Chinese vessel, Xiang Yang Hong 21, was spotted near Kuba Island in Japan's EEZ on 16 August and left the area later that day.